spice-itself/zerospark/README.md

 ## Description

-ZigHeil is a simple initialization process (init system) written in the Zig programming language.
+ZeroSpark is a simple initialization process (init system) written in the Zig programming language.
 It is designed to manage services in Linux systems, providing basic functionality:

 - Starting services at system boot
 - Monitoring the state of services